Note: Even if you are claiming a life circumstance exemption, you must still file a return, otherwise penalties may be incurred.

 Threat to personal safety

-If you or a related person who lives with you experiences a threat to personal safety and you sell your property, you are exempt from the BC home flipping tax.
+If you or a related person who lives with you experiences a threat to personal safety and you dispose of your property, including a pre-sale contract, you are exempt from the BC home flipping tax.

-The following exemptions apply if you sold the property because one or more of the following events has already happened by the time of the sale.
+The following exemptions apply if you disposed of the property because one or more of the following events has already happened by the time of the disposition.
 Unlike the other life circumstance exemptions, these exemptions are also available to corporations and partnerships.

 Bankruptcy and insolvency